CurveDocs/curve-docs/docs/curve_dao/governance/curve-xgov/broadcaster.md

 <h1>L1 Broadcaster</h1>

-Once the governance vote on Ethereum Mainnet is concluded, the **sequence of messages need to be communicated to the Layer 2**.
+Once the governance vote on Ethereum Mainnet is concluded, a according **sequence of messages need to be communicated to the Layer 2**.
 This is done via the Broadcaster's `broadcast` function.

 !!!github "GitHub"